1938–39 Long Island Blackbirds men's basketball team

 The 1938–39 Long Island Blackbirds men's basketball team represented Long Island University during the 1938–39 NCAA men's basketball season in the United States.
 The head coach was Clair Bee, coaching in his eighth season with the Blackbirds.
 The team finished the season with a 23–0 record.

 The Blackbirds won the second-ever National Invitation Tournament (NIT), going 3–0 in the tournament with a win over Loyola of Chicago in the championship game.

-The team was later retroactively named the national champion by the Helms Athletic Foundation and the Premo-Porretta Power Poll.
+The team was later retroactively named the national champion by the Helms Athletic Foundation and was also retroactively listed as the top team of the season by the Premo-Porretta Power Poll.